 Dafont.com.
 Ten tools to use for social media measurement.
 The following list is adapted from Erik Deckers and Kyle Lacy’s Branding Yourself: How to Use Social Media to Invent or Reinvent Yourself.

 In today's turbulent business environment, millions of people are seeking to strengthen their personal brands, and demonstrate far greater value to potential customers and employers.
 Here are 10 tools to help you meet your goals: 1.
 Twitter Grader is a site that allows you to track, measure, and increase your influence in the world of Twitter.
 By entering your Twitter name, the system pulls data for your account.
 2. 3.
 4. 5.
 6. 7.
 8. 9.
 How to Find Free Pictures for Your Blog.
 By Guest Author This is a guest post by Mandy Barrington.

 "—Craille Maguire Gillies, program participant About Literary Journalism Literary Journalism offers eight established writers of non-fiction an opportunity to develop a major essay, memoir, or feature piece for a $2,000 commission.
 Applicants are usually accomplished journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
 Who Should Apply This program is designed for established non-fiction writers seeking a professional development opportunity in a community of peers.
-Arrival and Departure Dates Participants are should plan to arrive in Banff on Sunday, July 6, 2014, and depart on Sunday, August 3, 2014.
 27 Reasons Why Your Blog Doesn’t Deserve to Exist.